So you have your heart set on getting a Cavoodle/Cavapoo but you’ve found a listing for Cockapoo (Spoodle) puppies instead.

 Both have similar style coats

-Because both the Cavoodle and the Cockapoo are bred with a Poodle and a Spaniel, this leads to them looking very similar in terms of coat color and type.
-Both are considered to be hypoallergenic dogs (thanks to Poodle genes), and both can have either a silky Spaniel coat, or a soft curly Poodle coat.
+Because both the Cavoodle and the Cockapoo are bred with a Poodle and a Cocker Spaniel, this leads to them looking very similar in terms of coat color and type.
+Both are low shedding, so they are considered to be hypoallergenic dogs (thanks to Poodle genes), and both can have either a silky Spaniel coat or a soft curly coat from a Poodle.

 The only real difference between their coats is the colours, with Cockapoos having more colours to choose from.